raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Solution Statement

 I plan to use Deep Learning techniques as the final solution. *Number of words in the reviews are not fixed and also the meaning doesn't depend directly on words but also on the context*.
 So the same word can have different meaning depending on the surrounding words.
 Recurrent neural networks are feedforward neural networks augmented by the inclusion of edges that span adjacent time steps, introducing a notion of time to the model.
 It deals with time series data of variable length and has had good success off late in the area of natural languages.
-As part of this project, I plan to learn RNN and apply the learnings to this problem.
+As part of this project, I plan to learn Recurrent Neural Network (RNN) and apply the learnings to this problem.
 But, at the same time, I would also like to explore how traditional machine learning techniques (non-deep learning) perform on this problem.

 ### Benchmark Model